In the Northeast Kingdom of Vermont

 The Town of Lyndon is a small, six-square mile town in the North East Kingdom of Vermont with a population of about 5,448 yearly.
 Lyndon will normally see long, cold, snowy winters, with temperatures normally in the low teens to 20F.
 Summers are normally short and humid, with temperatures in the 60 to 80 range, with a couple of days in the 90’s.
 Fall is the most picturesque time of the year with all of the leaves changing color; it is a picture perfect day, every day, no matter what the weather is doing.
 Spring, also know as mud season, brings the North East Kingdom back to life each year.
 It is also the start of the fairs and festivals that happen all across the state of Vermont.

-Lyndon is also home to Lyndon State College, with its on campus population of about 700 students, and total population during the school day of 1500 students.
-Lyndon State College also has several large venue areas that are used to host a variety of events year round.
+Lyndon is also home to Northern Vermont University - Lyndon, with its on campus population of about 300 students, and total population during the school day of 900 students.
+Northern Vermont University - Lyndon also has several large venue areas that are used to host a variety of events year round.
 Lyndon is also home to Lyndon Institute, a public-private high school that serves Lyndon and surrounding town, with a population of approximately 800 students, as well as boarding students.